RicoZong/covid19Canada/README.md

 ## Description

-`covid19Canada` is an R package to demonstrate and further analyzes Canadian COVID-19 infection and vaccination information extracted form covid19.analytics package.
+`covid19Canada` is an R package to demonstrate and further analyzes Canadian COVID-19 infection and vaccination information extracted from covid19.analytics package.
 This includes the main components:
 DESCRIPTION, NAMESPACE, man subdirectory and R subdirectory.
 Additionally, licence, README and subdirectories vignettes, tests, data